nitrocon/RGB_Pixel_Generator/README.md

 ## 📄 Usage

 1. Run the `generator.py` script.
-2. Use the GUI to set parameters such as greyscale range, color range, and output directory.
+2. Use the GUI to set parameters such as image size, color range, and output directory.
 3. Start the generation process and monitor progress via the GUI.

 ## 🧑‍💻 Requirements